shuyaoli/async-public/Tests_on_large_dataset.md

 Each thread takes 201s / 207 s to calculate dot product in gradient

 Each thread takes 0.436s / 203.3s to calculate delta_z
+## Timing portions of codes (dot inline, read old implementation)

+Each thread takes 197/ 203.5s to calculate dot product.

+Each thread takes 199/203.5s to calculate gradient.

+Each thread takes 1.44/199s to calculate delta and fetch_add.

 # Async_lock_mean (200.8s in total)
 Lock both mean and z_ik.
-Mean and z are also stored using atomic library for comparison.
+Mean and z are also stored using atomic library.
 But they will be read into double for calculation.

-Each thread takes 4s shorter to calcuate the dot product due to
+Each thread runs 4s faster to calcuate the dot product, SURPRISE? (possibly due to <atomic> overhead)
-<atomic> overhead.

 Interestingly, reading (old) data only takes 0.5s for each thread in total.

+# Sync parallel
+## Runtime varies a lot, from 200s to 210s
+Same time as in async to calculate grad & delta (199s)

+The other time is used for waiting

+0.70.4s/ 0.7s/ 0s for reading sync

+6.5s for sync between iterations